LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 1. Click on the "<code>Actions</code>" tab of your <code>LoopWorkspace</code> repository
 1. On the left side, click on "`Create Certificates`"
-1. On the right side, click "`Run Workflow`" to show a drop-down menu
+1. On the right side, click "`Run Workflow`" to show a dropdown menu
     * You will see your default branch (typically `main`)
     * You can select a different branch, but typically, you run the default
 1. Tap the green button that says "`Run workflow`".